strapi/documentation/CONTRIBUTING.md

     git checkout -b <dev/branch-name>
     ```

-5. Make sure all dependencies are installed, then run the server:
+5. Enter in the folder which contains the whole VuePress documentation project.

     ```bash
-    yarn && yarn dev
+    cd docs
     ```

-6. In another terminal instance, enter in the folder which contains either the user documentation or developer documentation (depending on what you want to contribute to).
+6. Make sure all dependencies are installed, then run the server:

     ```bash
-    #user documentation
-    cd documentation/docs/user-docs

-    #developer documentation
-    cd documentation/docs/developer-docs
+    yarn && yarn dev
     ```

 #### Writing